CedricGuillemet/GPT-Toolbox/README.md

 Main feature is documenting selected code.
 With more functionalities expected to land in this project.

-Known issue: The generated comment is inconsistent between 2 queries.
-Might be related to the prompt itself or servers load.

 ## Running this extension

 - Run `npm install` in terminal to install dependencies